zhengwuma/zhengwuma.github.io/menu/learning.md

 I started learning linguistics as a sophomore exchange student at the [University of Wisconsin-Madison](https://www.wisc.edu/).
 I believe many students have heard about the course [LINGUIS 101/301](https://guide.wisc.edu/courses/linguis/), which is also the beginning of everything for me.

 After the memorable learning experience during COVID, I returned to XJTU to finish my B.A. under the supervision of [Prof. Xiaopeng Zhang](http://gr.xjtu.edu.cn/en/web/zhangxp).
 In his team, I operated the eye-tracking experiments, collected the data, learned the statistical analysis...
 That is the place that transformed me from the blank.

-In 2022, I entered the City University of Hong Kong, and luckily to meet my current supervisor [Dr. Jixing Li](https://jixing-li.github.io/).
+In 2022, I entered the CityU and luckily to meet my current supervisor [Dr. Jixing Li](https://jixing-li.github.io/) and I am proud to be one of the founding members of LAMB.
 She led me to taste the field of computational neurolinguistics.
-There is this fascinating way to study language!

 Hope you guys enjoy the visit!